Philip Snow Gang

-Philip Snow Gang is the founder and Academic Dean of TIES (The Institute for Educational Studies), Montessori academic, historian and eco-cosmological educator.
-In the mid 1980s, Gang, in collaboration with Ron Miller, helped to popularize the term "holistic education", and he served as a leading advocate for the movement on the International stage.
-Gang also collaborated with the UN University for Peace who helped plant the seeds to create the Global Alliance for Transforming Education, and was an important figure in popularizing the Montessori schooling methods for use in the United States.
-In the late 1980s Dr. Gang took part in the Global Thinking Project.
-As a Citizen Diplomat he traveled to Russia and was in dialogue with teachers, principals and directors of the Soviet Academy.
-Most significant was the Siberian lecture on Ecology where he presented Our Planet Our Home.
+Philip Snow Gang is the founder and dean of The Institute for Educational Studies (TIES), a Montessori academic, an historian, and an eco-cosmological educator.

+In the mid 1980s, Gang, in collaboration with Ron Miller, helped to popularize the term "holistic education", and he served as a leading advocate for the movement on the international stage.
+Gang also collaborated with the United Nations' University for Peace which helped plant the seeds to create the Global Alliance for Transforming Education, and was an important figure in popularizing the Montessori schooling methods for use in the United States.

 Early life

 Philip Snow Gang was the son of George and Fannie Gang.
 George owned Anoroc Products, manufacturing glass and aluminum for shower and patio doors, which he ran with Philip's brother Daniel.
 Gang attended Forest Hills High School.

+Career

-Montessori Schooling Methods
+Montessori schooling

-In 1967, Gang first came into contact with Montessori at the Ashdun Hall Montessori, one of the first schools opened during the re-emergence of Montessori schools in the 60s in the United States.
-In 1973, Gang decided to move his family to Italy to study the Montessori Elementary Education Method at the Centro Internazionale Di Studi Montessoriani.
+In 1967, Gang first came into contact with Montessori at the Ashdun Hall Montessori, one of the first schools opened during the re-emergence of Montessori schools in the 1960s in the United States.
+In 1973, Gang moved his family to Italy to study the Montessori Elementary Education Method at the Centro Internazionale Di Studi Montessoriani.
 There, he was trained by the Italians Eleanor Honegger and Camillo Grazzini, who delivered most lectures in a combination of Italian and English.